dotnet/AspNetCore.Docs.pl-pl/aspnetcore/mvc/controllers/routing.md

 [!code-csharp[](routing/samples/3.x/main/Controllers/MyDemo2Controller.cs?name=snippet)]

-<span data-ttu-id="0a4e0-285">Specjalne nazwy parametrów są używane przez generowanie adresów URL w celu ustalenia, czy operacja generowania adresu URL odwołuje się do :::no-loc(Razor)::: strony lub do kontrolera.</span><span class="sxs-lookup"><span data-stu-id="0a4e0-285">The special parameter names are used by the URL generation to determine if a URL generation operation refers to a :::no-loc(Razor)::: Page or to a Controller.</span></span>
+<span data-ttu-id="0a4e0-285">Specjalne nazwy parametrów są używane przez generowanie adresów URL w celu ustalenia, czy operacja generowania adresu URL odwołuje się do Razor strony lub do kontrolera.</span><span class="sxs-lookup"><span data-stu-id="0a4e0-285">The special parameter names are used by the URL generation to determine if a URL generation operation refers to a Razor Page or to a Controller.</span></span>

 <a name="verb"></a>